blockbasenetwork/bblinq/BlockBase.BBLinq/Readme.md

 ## Helpers
 Helpers assist in Http requests, signatures and encryption

+## Interfaces
+Interfaces help to build extensive classes such as joins and sets.

+*

 ## Query Executors

+## Results

+* Response - When a query is executed, this type parses it.
+It's used as an intermediary between a string response and a QueryResult.
+* QueryResult - Typed response with additional info to be returned.

 ## Sets
 Sets are used as a base to perform operations over the data.